 A Directed Studies course is an individualized delivery of an existing course found in the Catalog and is only offered in exceptional circumstances.
 Course outcomes and objectives for the DS course are the same as if the course was being taken in the normal, classroom delivery mode.
 Contact the Provost's Office for the approval form prior to registering for the class.

 An Internship offers the student an opportunity to gain valuable experience by applying skills and concepts learned in the classroom to real, work-based problems.
 Other benefits include the ability to explore a career area, in-depth; and an opportunity to begin building a professional network.
 Most majors offer a course for which the student can register to earn credit for participation in an internship.
 Contact your academic advisor or the Career Services office to learn more about locating and applying for internships.

 Upon receiving an offer to participate in an internship and securing faculty approval, the student should:

 - Meet with academic advisor to complete the Internship Registration and Release of Liability form for the appropriate course.

-- Submit the Internship Registration form to the Academic Affairs office for approval.
+- Submit the Internship Registration form to the Provost's office for approval.